8 Creative Examples of the Use of Color Psychology in Marketing

 The use of color for brand building is far from a perfect science.
 After all, every group, let alone every individual, doesn’t perceive periwinkle in the same exact way.
 Still, research has demonstrated that the way colors are used by brands does impact the perception of a product or service – as much as 90 percent of off-the-cuff judgements about a brand are based on color.

 Whether the impact of color is rooted in Jung’s collective unconscious and tens of thousands of years of exposure to color associations, or it is just our cultural conditioning, color is always worth considering in marketing.
-Here are vivid branding examples from every color of the rainbow.
+Even knowing nothing about the business reputation of your company, potential customers get the idea about your brand when seeing its logo, ads, or any other representational sign.

 Purple Brands